 Before and during the crisis, significant systemic risks arose and took hold in the Hungarian financial intermediary system.
 While these systemic risks were often correlated, they materialised in different areas.
-As a main driving force behind the build-up of Hungarian systemic risks, foreign currency lending was not only responsible for increased credit risks but it also contributed to the excessive reliance on short term external funds on the financing side.
+As a main driving force behind the build-up of Hungarian systemic risks, foreign currency lending was not only responsible for increased credit risks, but it also contributed to the excessive reliance on short term external funds on the financing side.
 Drawing on cheap and abundant external funds, the banking sector - besides the household mortgage market - had a vested interest in the promotion of foreign currency loans in the far riskier area of project financing.
 As a result of the changes in the international environment, the portfolio of non-performing loans drastically increased from 2008 in both segments.
 Maturity and on-balance sheet currency mismatches also gave rise to severe risks.
+Furthermore, excessive reliance on funding provided by financial institution proved to be problematic, as these funds may be subjected to swift withdrawal in great proportions under market stress.

-The management of the main systemic risks has been largely conducted by means of a number of government (e.g. conversion of FX loans) and central bank (macroprudential instruments already in place) measures.
+The management of the main systemic risks, and the mitigation of the probability of their recurrence has been largely conducted by means of a number of government (e.g. conversion of FX loans) and central bank (macroprudential instruments already in place)

+measures.
 By virtue of its strong macroprudential mandate, the MNB engaged in active risk management and developed efficient policy responses to risks emerging before and during the global economic crisis.
 In addition to the national derogation options afforded by European Union regulations, measures adopted under national competence (mainly in the form of long-term liquidity provisions and debt brake rules designed to restrain excessive credit outflows) also contributed to the adequate management of risks.
 It was an important criterion in the selection of the applied toolkit to ensure that - in addition to the macroprudential response intended to resolve already apparent risks - the necessary preventive instruments were available to eliminate such risks from resurfacing.